 Arsen Soghomonyan made his debut as a tenor in March of 2017 as Cavaradossi in Tosca to great acclaim at the Stanislavsky and Nemirovich-Danchenko Opera Theatre in Moscow.
 Prior to his debut as a tenor, Soghomonyan was the leading baritone of the Stanislavsky Theatre, where his repertoire included Figaro in Il Barbiere di Siviglia, Germont in La Traviata, Belcore in L’elisir d’amore, Eletsky in The Queen of Spades and Napoleon in Prokofiev’s War and Peace.
 He has also appeared as a Guest Artist at the Bolshoi Theatre in Moscow.
 The 2018/19 season saw Soghomonyan’s debut at many of Europe’s most important theaters.
-He appeared as the title role in Otello with the Berlin Philharmonic under the baton of Zubin Mehta, Canio in Pagliacci at the Teatro di San Carlo in Napoli, and Roberto in Le Villi with Opera Rara.
-In the 2019/20 season, the tenor returned to Napoli as Cavaradossi in Tosca, and this season he will debut at the Bayerische Staatsoper in Munich as Otello and appear in concerts in Austria.
+He appeared in the title role of Otello with the Berlin Philharmonic under the baton of Zubin Mehta, Canio in Pagliacci at the Teatro di San Carlo in Napoli, and Roberto in Le Villi with Opera Rara.
+In the 2019/20 season, the tenor returned to Napoli as Cavaradossi in Tosca, and last season he debuted at the Bayerische Staatsoper in Munich as Otello and appeared in concerts in Austria.
 In the 2021/22 season, Soghomonyan will return to Opera Rara in a concert version of Zingari, after which he will appear for the first time at the Festspielhaus Baden-Baden as Eletsky and sing Otello in Munich.